Please note: This page will be shut down soon. As soon as the new website is online, the new link will be announced here.

 As a result of the Second World War Germany was cut into two states that belonged to two hostile blocs.
 The Cold War brought about a divided nation with very different political systems, economic structures, and social experiences.
 While it appeared more and more unlikely for the two German states to reunite at some point this prospect was never given up.
 It was to the big surprise of most people, however, when reunification barged its way against all odds.
 In the wake of the legal unification the process of uniting mentally and emotionally is still ongoing.

 The seminar is open to incoming students from all academic disciplines and levels.
-Together we will look at major phases of German history in the period of 1950 to 2000: How was Germany torn apart during the Cold War?
-How did the two Germanys live side by side and developed a more pragmatic cohabitation till the mid-1980s?
-What the reasons for the socialist countries to shed their communist rule?
-What were the steps to implement the unification?
-And finally, how is Germany transforming within a uniting Europe?
+Together we will look at major phases of German history in the period of 1950 to 2000:

 In addition to major political developments, we will also look at underlying social and cultural changes and how the lives of German people changed during this period.